-A criticism that a study like this sometimes receives is that this putting green is not like the real world where a green may also have 60,000 rounds of golf played on it.
+RIESTERER & SCHNELL, INC. 1775 AMERICAN DRIVE NEENAH, WI 54956-1406 866-RS4-TURF where a green may also have 60,000 rounds of golf played on it.
 That is true, but this study was not designed to study the whole real life situation.
 It was designed to investigate one aspect.
 Then you can take this one aspect and consider how it applies within your whole management scheme.

 With careful planning and design of the experiment, using statistics, the researcher can quantify a claim that a certain input will have a chance of giving a certain effect.
 For example, they can state with a certain level of confidence (say 95%) that XYZ product will increase rooting on native soil bentgrass putting greens.
 Statistics uses calculations to give a numerical value of whether this difference is meaningful.
-Then you can judge whether with numerical value is enough for you to be confident in the claim.
+Then you can judge whether this numerical value is enough for you to be confident in the claim.

 Oftentimes we hear from advertisers about how well a new product works.
-Sometimes we are given testimonials as proof such as, "Joe at Biawig Golf Links used schmuckum juice to speed germination and his members were playing the new green two week after planting."
-Because most of us value the scientific method over hearsay we can't be convinced of these claims unless we know more about the testimonial.
+Sometimes we are given testimonials as proof such as, "Joe at Bigwig Golf Links used schmuckum juice to speed germination and his members were playing the new green two weeks after planting."
+Because most of us value the scientific method over hearsay, we can't be convinced of these claims unless we know more about the testimonial.
 You rarely hear any statistical techniques mentioned when you hear a testimonial.
-A testimonial could be believable if the following occurred: the same outcomes were repeated at many different sites. at each site individual treatments were replicated manipulations that you are observing in a study.
+A testimonial could be believable if the following occurred: the same outcomes were repeated at many different sites, at each site individual treatments were replicated a few times to account for experimental error and then compared to non-treated plots at the same site, and each treatment was randomly placed into the study to give each one an unbiased placement in the study.
+(The term treatment means the individual manipulations that you are observing in a study.
 For example in a fungicide study, each different product would be considered a separate treatment.
 Then you may be observing which treatment lasts the longest.)
 When analyzing statistical results: find out what tools of measurement were used in analyzing the data, and question whether the conclusions are biased by the people making the claims.

-Many of the ideas behind statistical procedures seem like common-sense vet their importance in designing an investigation and producing factual analysis can not be underestimated.
+Many of the ideas behind statistical procedures seem like common sense yet their importance in designing an investigation and producing factual analysis cannot be underestimated.
 I can also tell you that taking a graduate level statistics course is significantly harder than most undergraduate courses I took 15+ years ago.
 For this novice, although many of the ideas seem obvious, their actual examination and calculation are very complex.
 There are many terms and procedures used in statistical science when analyzing data such as Null Hypothesis, Significance Testing, Confidence Interval, Power, Least Significant Difference, Sampling, and many others.
 I'll try to explain what some of these concepts mean.